Program Partner Award

 Since 1992, IHC has partnered with hundreds of health care organizations throughout North America.
 IHC flagship workshop, Clinician-Patient Communication to Enhance Health Outcomes, has trained more than 160,000 clinicians in the “4Es” of communication (Engage, Empathize, Educate, Enlist).
 Since 2002, IHC expanded the scope of communication training to the field of veterinary medicine through a grant from Bayer Animal Health.
 This program, the Bayer Communication Project, provides knowledge, skills, and educational tools to enhance relationship-building with clients and health care teams in veterinary medicine.
-Since June 2003, the Project has provided professional development to nearly 300 faculty members from 37 schools of veterinary medicine in the United States, Canada, Australia, and Portugal.
+Since June 2003, the project has provided professional development to nearly 300 faculty members from 37 schools of veterinary medicine in the United States, Canada, Australia, and Portugal.

 About the Program Partner Award